NannyML/nannyml/docs/glossary.rst

         lossless there will always be a difference between the original and the reconstructed data.
 This difference is captured by the reconstruction error.

+    Residual
+        The residual of a statistic on a sample is defined as the difference between the value of the observation and the expected value.
+        The sample size can sometimes be 1 but is usually bigger.
+        For example the mean squared error regression metric could also be called mean squared residual because it uses the difference between expected value (`y_pred`) and the observed results (`y_true`).

     Sampling Error
         Sampling errors are statistical errors that arise when a sample does not accurately represent the whole population.
         They are the difference between the real values of the population, which we don't always know, and the values